srid/nixos-config/clusters/github-runner/README.md

   - The Linux VM's `/etc/ssh/ssh_host_ed25519_key` is used to authorize itself to connect to the Mac.
 - The author has observed the official "linux-builder" to be slow, in comparison to a Parallels VM.
 Prefer setting up a Parallels VM if you can.

+## Known Issues

+- GitHub token must be provided to avoid the "API rate limit exceeded" error (which can happen if you do all this on your laptop and work around the world).
+See https://github.com/srid/nixos-config/issues/54

 ## Usage

 - `/systems/darwin.nix` (macOS config)